Skip to content

 International Guidelines

 This program welcomes online students from around the world.
-Online students do not qualify for an F-1 Student Visa to travel to the U.S., but instead can participate in our online courses remotely.
-If your native language is not English and/or you attended school outside of the U.S., you will likely need to provide proof of English language proficiency and an official translation or evaluation of academic transcripts.
+Online students do not qualify for an F-1 Student Visa to travel to the US, but instead can participate in our online courses remotely.
+If your native language is not English and/or you attended school outside of the US, you will likely need to provide proof of English language proficiency and an official translation or evaluation of academic transcripts.
 Requirements will vary based on a student’s academic history and home campus policies.
-For guidance about these requirements and how they apply to your specific situation, contact your preferred home campus admissions office.
+For guidance about these requirements and how they apply to your specific situation, contact your home campus admissions office.

 Application Deadline

-All application materials need to be completed two weeks prior to the semester start to be considered for admission.
+Your online application and all required materials must be submitted to your preferred home campus generally 2-4 weeks prior to the date classes start (this varies by campus) to be considered for admission.

 How to Apply